MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/windowsserverbackup/Backup-ACL.md

 ## PARAMETERS

 ### -DestinationPath
-Specifies a path to store the permission backup.
+Specifies a full path to store the permission backup.

 ```yaml
 Type: String